- Board Agendas

 - Student Life

-BCCC is transitioning all classes to online instruction at 5:00 p.m. on March 16 as a precaution agains the spread of the Coronavirus (COVID-19).
-Below you will find statements and information pertaining to the latest developments of the virus and if they impact BCCC.
+Below you will find statements and information pertaining to the latest developments of Coronavirus COVID-19 and if they impact BCCC.

 July 1, 2020 - Temporary COVID-19 Virus Response Procedure

 To the right you will find Beaufort County Community College’s procedure for managing College instruction and operations during the COVID-19 pandemic.
 While the procedure is effective immediately, some of the actions will not commence until we fully reopen campus facilities prior to the start of Fall Semester 2020.

 Please note two significant components in the procedure: 1).
 Face coverings/masks are required in all indoor spaces at all times and for all individuals and outdoors when individuals are closer than six feet; 2).
 College buildings are open only to students, prospective students and their parents/guardians, faculty, staff, trustees, and foundation directors.
 Members of the general public are still welcome to use the walking trail, exercise stations on the walking trail, and the disc golf course at their own risk, but are not allowed in College buildings without approval by the Office of the President.

 April 20, 2020 - You Still Belong Here

 I sincerely hope you and your families are well during this unprecedented time in our state, nation, and world.
 I write to inform you that Beaufort County Community College (BCCC) will operate via online instruction only for Summer Semester 2020.
 This will include all 8-week courses as well as both 5-week sessions.